palantir/conjure/docs/compiler_usage.md

           <output>    Path to the output IR file.
       -h, --help      Show this help message and exit.
       -V, --version   Print version information and exit.

+This tool will output an [intermediate representation file](./spec/intermediate_representation.md) which can then be passed into generators to create language bindings.